-HEPA (High Efficiency Particulate Air) filters are being used for many years.
-This technology is capable to trap 99,97% of the particles that are flying trough the air.
-In order to be trapped the particles must be bigger than 0,3 microns, such as dust, chemicals, pollen, mold, bacteria and viruses.
-Because of the ability to trap mold, bacteria and viruses, these purifiers create a sanitary environment.
+HEPA (High-Efficiency Particulate Air) filters are being used for many years.
+This technology is capable to trap 99,97% of the particles that are flying through the air.
+In order to be trapped the particles must be bigger than 0,3 microns, such as dust, chemicals, pollen, mold, bacteria, and viruses.
+Because of the ability to trap mold, bacteria, and viruses, these purifiers create a sanitary environment.

 HEPA air purifiers are most effective against airborne particles.
 The downside is that they do not remove, odors or gases.
 If the HEPA air purifier contains activated carbon at some level of the barrier, it can help in absorbing the odors and gases.

-While activated carbon air purifiers can help reduce the quantity of chemicals and odors from the air, they have a lower capability in removing allergens and airborne particles.
+While activated carbon air purifiers can help reduce the number of chemicals and odors from the air, they have a lower capability in removing allergens and airborne particles.

-Although the UV air purifiers are very efficient at killing the germs from the air, it is best i they are used with a filter system such as HEPA and activated carbon.
+Although the UV air purifiers are very efficient at killing the germs from the air, it is best if they are used with a filter system such as HEPA and activated carbon.

 Ozone air purifiers produce ozone and are not the safest choice you can make.
 The ozone can provoke asthma symptoms.
 High levels of ozone can star the lungs.
 Ozone purifiers are not effective in eliminating dust and pollen, so they are used in combination with ion purifiers.

-How long does it take for air purifier to work?
+How long does it take for an air purifier to work?

 What do ACH and CFM stand for?

 ACH (Air Changes per Hour) indicates how often certain air purifier can filter all the air of a given space in an hour.
-For example if you have ACH-6 filter, this means that all the air in the room will pass trough the filter 6 times per hour.
+For example, if you have an ACH-6 filter, this means that all the air in the room will pass through the filter 6 times per hour.
 The higher ACH – the better the results.

 How much space will an air purifier cover?

 Take a look at the information from the manufacturer.
 Every product is different due to their difference in power and technology they use.
-Calculate the room cubic footage by multiplying the length, width and hight of that room.
-Once you find the room volume, you can look for a specific purifiers that are capable of cleaning that space.
+Calculate the room cubic footage by multiplying the length, width, and height of that room.
+Once you find the room volume, you can look for specific purifiers that are capable of cleaning that space.
 You do not want to buy overpowered machines and waste unnecessary energy either.

 Where should I place my air purifier?